forskamse/Microsoft-Fonts-for-Arch/README.md

 Continue to compile ttf-ms-win10.

-## Why should you overwrite PKGBUILD
+## Why Should You Overwrite PKGBUILD
 **Trouble：**
 Marlett.ttf was missing when I extracted the fonts from a installed Windows 10.
 So I encountered this problem:
 ```